You are here: Home > Support > Knowledge Base > Changing Feeder ID Formats

 You can change how your feeder IDs are formatted in the project customization options.
 See Feeder ID Formats for more information about the different formats and where to set them.

-If you change your feeder ID format at the beginning of a new project, you don’t need to do anything else — when you create your one-line diagram, feeder IDs will be generated based upon the selected format.
+If you change your feeder ID format at the beginning of a new project, you don’t need to do anything else—when you create your single-line diagram, feeder IDs will be generated based upon the selected format.

 If you change your feeder ID format during a project, some additional work is required to change the format for existing feeders.